Like-kind exchange: Simultaneous three-party like-kind exchanges

 In many cases, two parties are unable to complete a like-kind exchange alone.
 For instance, one party may not wish to receive like-kind property or may wish to recognize loss on property that has declined in value.
-The two parties may involve a third party willing to pay cash.
-When a third party willing to pay cash is involved, Revenue Ruling 77-297 indicates that non-recognition will apply if the taxpayer acquires the new property solely for the purpose of exchanging it with property of a like kind.
+The two parties may involve a third party willing to pay cash (perhaps because the new property has a value less than the old property's basis, or because the taxpayer's desire for cash exceeds the desire to minimize liability for federal income taxes).
+When a third party willing to pay cash is involved, however, Revenue Ruling 77-297 indicates that non-recognition will apply if the taxpayer acquires the new property solely for the purpose of exchanging it with property of a like-kind.

 Deferred like-kind exchange

 In Starker v.
-United States, the Ninth Circuit held that a taxpayer was entitled to section 1031 non-recognition upon the ultimate receipt of like-kind property, even though the taxpayer had already transferred the property to the buyer and had an extended period to identify replacement property.
-Congress responded by imposing statutory and regulatory time limits on the identification and receipt of replacement property.
-Today, taxpayers must identify the replacement property within 45 days of the transfer of the relinquished property and must receive the replacement property within 180 days.
-The IRS has also provided a safe harbor for certain reverse exchange "parking" arrangements in which an accommodation titleholder holds property temporarily for the taxpayer.
+United States, (see section 1031) the court held that a taxpayer was entitled to section 1031 non-recognition upon the ultimate receipt of like-kind property, even though the taxpayer in that case had already transferred the property to the buyer and even though the taxpayer had up to five years to identify the replacement property.
+Congress responded to this ruling by imposing time limits on the identification and receipt of replacement property.

+Nowadays, taxpayers must identify the replacement property within 45 days of the transfer of like-kind property.
+Taxpayers must also receive the replacement property within 180 days of transfer of like-kind property.

 Reporting

 Due to periodic changes to the tax code, as well as detailed regulations that contain a number of technical requirements, it is important to check the most current rules and regulations before proceeding with a like-kind exchange.
-Current rules require taxpayers to report exchanges on Form 8824, Like-Kind Exchanges, filed with the tax return for the year of the exchange; the instructions provide details on identification and exchange dates, relationships between parties, gain deferral, and basis computations.
+Current rules require taxpayers to submit an 8824 form to the IRS. detailing the terms of the deal.